Privacy Policy

 Right to Know Information.

-You have the right to request that we disclose certain information to you about our collection and use of your Personal Information over the previous 12 months.
+You have the right to request that we disclose certain information to you about our collection and use of your Personal Information over the previous 12 months (or beyond 12 months if collected on or after January 1, 2022).
 Once we receive and confirm your verifiable consumer request, we will disclose to you:

-- The categories of third parties with whom we have shared your Personal Information.
+• The categories of third parties with whom we have disclosed your Personal Information.

 Subject to certain exceptions, you have the right to request that we delete any of your Personal Information that we collected from you and retained, if you make a verifiable consumer request.
 We may deny your deletion request if your Personal Information is necessary for us or for our service providers to:

-To exercise the rights to know and to delete described above, please submit a verifiable consumer request by calling us at 844.612.7470 or by clicking the button at the end of this notice.
+To exercise the rights to know, to delete or to correct described above, please submit a “verifiable consumer request” by calling us at 844.612.7470 or by clicking the button at the end of this notice.

 Only you or a person registered with the California Secretary of State who you authorize to act for you (an “authorized agent”) may make a verifiable consumer request related to your Personal Information.
 For an authorized agent to submit a verifiable consumer request, the agent must supply the required information about you, as described in the below definition of “verifiable consumer request,” provide his or her registration information (including registered name and registration number), and describe his or her relationship to you (such as your lawyer or accountant).
 In our discretion, we may require the authorized agent to supply signed permission from you to act as your agent.
 You may make a verifiable consumer request on behalf of your minor child or a minor child for whom you are a legal guardian.
 To do this, supply the required information for the child as described in the below definition of “verifiable consumer request,” provide your name, and describe your relationship to the child.

-You may make a verifiable consumer request for your right to know information only twice within a 12-month period with respect to any of our clients who have engaged our services.
+You may make a verifiable consumer request for your right to know what Personal Information about you we have collected or disclosed only twice within a 12-month period.

 The following applies to your verifiable consumer request: